 Expecting mothers must avoid consuming lemon juice in large amounts.
 Although it is not known whether it affects the fetus, it is better to err on the side of caution.

-Disclaimer: The information provided in this article is solely for educating the reader.
+Disclaimer: The provided information is solely for educating the reader.
 It is not intended to be a substitute for the advice of a nutrition expert.